Highlights on final day of the Commonwealth Games

 “Congratulations Gold Coast, congratulations Queensland and congratulations Australia,” Martin said before the flag lowering ceremony.
 “You have truly delivered a golden Games for the Commonwealth.

-“Athletes, 11 days ago I asked you to grasp this opportunity and create your own history and fulfill your dreams.
+“Athletes, 11 days ago I asked you to grasp this opportunity and create your own history and fulfil your dreams.
 I thank you.

 “What a Games these have been.
 You have written a new chapter in Commonwealth history.